See accomplishments and highlights to date within each goal of the Making New York Work for Everyone Action Plan:

 Making it easier for New Yorkers to get to work means increasing the supply of mass transit options; reducing the demand for cars and trucks; and strengthening employment hubs and workspaces across all five boroughs.

-Learn MoreMore Key Accomplishments:
+Key Accomplishments:

 ● Kicked off Blue Highways Alternative Freight Initiative – Through the Blue Highways initiative, the City will activate the robust network of local waterways for the sustainable movement of goods.
-The City is seeking input from the private sector on how to reactive waterways for safer, greener freight deliveries.
+The City is seeking input from the private sector on how to reactivate waterways for safer, greener freight deliveries.

 ● Launched Smart Curbs pilot and curb management action plan – A comprehensive effort to reimagine the city's curb space—deploying innovative tools and creative, forward-looking strategies to make the city cleaner, greener, and healthier.